Parents: Toys R Us liquidation 'better than Black Friday'

 She said she hopes the toys put a smile on the faces of the children who receive them and can help them forget about where they are.

-"My family is by no means wealthy but this is a great chance in which I can, and I'm sure others could, afford to be generous."
+She said, “My family is by no means wealthy, but this is a great chance in which I can, and I’m sure others could, afford to be generous.”

 Comments